-If staff or pupils discover unsuitable sites, the URL (address) and content must be reported to the James Brown via email, and he will contact the school's ICT support team.
+If staff or pupils discover unsuitable sites, the URL (address) and content must be reported to the Jayne Coleman via email and she will contact the school's ICT support team Sensible IT solutions

 We will ensure that the use of the internet derived materials by staff and pupils complies with copyright law.
 Pupils will be taught to acknowledge the source of information and to respect copyright when using internet material in their own work.